8ta4/blog/drafts/Feedback wanted: a pun-generation algorithm, pre-coding stage.md

-Feedback wanted: a pun-generation algorithm, pre-coding stage

 They say puns are the lowest form of humor.
 When I say I'm building a tool to automatically generate puns, they make pun of me!

-My goal is straightforward: create word-swapping puns that are relevant to the input and easy to understood.
+My goal is straightforward: create word-swapping puns that are easy to understood and relevant to the input.
 This isn't about making a general joke machine.

 Let me walk through a quick example.
 Say I wanted to create puns for this Reddit post:

-1. Relevant Word Identification: Based on cosine similarity between input text and each word in the vocabulary, words like "pun", "phonetic", or "similarity" might pop up as relevant.
+1. [Relevant Word Identification](https://github.com/8ta4/pun/blob/1ddf70b8b355e5ed3f7f142fc67340238c461837/DONTREADME.md?plain=1#L189-L211): Based on cosine similarity between input text and each word in [the vocabulary](https://github.com/8ta4/pun/blob/1ddf70b8b355e5ed3f7f142fc67340238c461837/DONTREADME.md?plain=1#L37-L187), words like "pun", "phonetic", or "similarity" might pop up as relevant.

-2. Phonetic Similarity Analysis: "pun" would match as phonetically similar to "fun" using Levenshtein distance between IPA representations.
+2. [Phonetic Similarity Analysis](https://github.com/8ta4/pun/blob/1ddf70b8b355e5ed3f7f142fc67340238c461837/DONTREADME.md?plain=1#L213-L235): "pun" would match as phonetically similar to "fun" using Levenshtein distance between IPA representations.

-3. Substitution: The phrase "make fun of" exists in the vocabulary.
+3. [Substitution](https://github.com/8ta4/pun/blob/1ddf70b8b355e5ed3f7f142fc67340238c461837/DONTREADME.md?plain=1#L237-L261): The phrase "make fun of" exists in the vocabulary.
 "Fun" gets replaced with "pun", resulting in "make pun of".

 Are there any major flaws I'm missing?
 I haven't built a single line of code yet.
 I'm looking for feedback before diving in.